AntoBoto/PoEM/doc/build-windows.md

 ...Choose the "posix" (vs 'auto' or 'win32') option, and continue.

-Note that for WSL v1 the Dogecoin Core source path MUST be somewhere in the default mount file system, for example /usr/src/dogecoin, AND not under, for example, /mnt/d/dogecoin.
+Note that for WSL v1 the BrrrFren Core source path MUST be somewhere in the default mount file system, for example /usr/src/dogecoin, AND not under, for example, /mnt/d/dogecoin.

 If this is not the case the dependency autoconf scripts will fail (silently.)